Privacy & Personal Data Protection Policy

 13. International Transfers of Personal Information

-Information we collect from you will be processed mainly in EEA, but could be processed outside EEA, depending on the purpose of processing.
+Information we collect from you will be processed mainly in EEA, and UK, but could be processed outside EEA and UK, depending on the purpose of processing.
 Whenever Personal Data is transferred outside the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 You could check how the EU determines if a non-EU country has an appropriate level of data protection by clicking the link: https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en .